 Please submit your article via https://www.evise.com/profile/api/navigate/JPMA

 All papers submitted for publication will be refereed on the 'double-blind' system by two or more specialists selected from a panel of referees.
 This means the author and referees do not know each other, nor do the referees know other referees.
 Thus it is important that authors' names should appear nowhere in the manuscript except on the cover page (which will be separated from the manuscript) and in references.
 When referring to their own work, authors should refer to themselves in the third person.
 Any papers not adhering to this will be returned.
-NEW SUBMISSIONS

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.